This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Lumbar puncture: This procedure may also be called a spinal tap.
-A small needle is placed into your child's lower back.
+- A lumbar puncture , or spinal tap, is when a small needle is placed into your child's lower back.
 Fluid will be removed from around your child's spinal cord and sent to the lab for tests.
 The test is done to check for bleeding around your child's brain and spinal cord, and for infection.
 This procedure may also be done to take pressure off your child's brain and spinal cord, or to give medicine.
-Your child may need to be held in place so that he does not move during the procedure.
+Your child may need to be held in place so that he or she does not move during the procedure.

-- Acetaminophen: This medicine decreases pain and fever.
+- Acetaminophen decreases pain and fever.

-- NSAIDs: These medicines decrease pain and fever.
+- NSAIDs decrease pain and fever.

-- Antivirals: This is given to fight an infection caused by a virus.
+- Antivirals help fight an infection caused by a virus.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.